 Exercise & Loss of Body Fat

-Getting into shape is important, but many women worry that exercising too much will cause their breasts to change shape or lose volume.
+Getting into shape is important, but many women worry that exercising too much will cause their breast shape to change shape or lose volume.
 Since breasts are made up in large part of fatty tissue, there is some cause for concern.
-However, breasts usually only lose volume or change shape with significant weight loss, and because there’s no standard shape or size for breasts it has no harmful medical impact.
+However, breasts usually only Lose Breast Fat volume or change shape with significant weight loss, and because there’s no standard shape or size for breasts it has no harmful medical impact.
 To regain a pre-weight-loss bust line there are some things that can be done through diet and exercise, but significant changes are better handled by a plastic surgeon.

 Taking any substance that changes hormone levels can have an effect on breast size.
 It isn’t unusual for women taking birth control pills to experience a small increase in size, and antipsychotic and antidepressant drugs are notorious for causing changes including spontaneous lactation and pain.
 Caffeine and alcohol can also have negative effects on breasts, especially alcohol, which has been linked to breast cancer.